Cache Creek Wilderness Run

 18.7

-Take out at the Bear Creek confluence, or continue downstream to one of many access points.
+Take out at the Bear Creek confluence, or continue downstream to one of many access points, such as the large parking lot access shortly downstream of the Yolo-Colusa county line.

 To continue, see the regular Cache Creek writeup.